blakkan/blakkan.github.io/_posts/2023-09-12-TrainToPamplona.md

 date:   2023-09-12 12:34:56
 categories: jekyll update
 ---
-Train from Madrid to Pamplona uneventfull.
+Train from Madrid to Pamplona uneventful.
 Terrain similar to Southern California.

-Phone sim working for voice and text, no data.
+Phone eSIM working for voice and text, no data.
 Need to solve that.